KY-East/btc/docs/EAT_WHITEPAPER.md

 > "EAT is not a fund share, but a blockchain mirror of our strategy performance."
 >
 > "Every EAT is backed by our daily results.
 If we perform, EAT appreciates.
 If price drops below our performance (NAV), we buy it back."
+>
+> "You don't need to trust us, just track the NAV."

 ---